duy-maimanh/ml_task_vision/README.md

 # ML Task Vision!

-This library help you solve common computer vision tasks by using On-device machine learning.
-Such as blur nsfw images, censor faces, etc...
+**This library helps you solve common computer vision tasks by using On-device machine learning.
+Such as blur NSFW images, censor faces, etc...**

 #### Benefit

-+ Privacy (You don't need to send sensitive user's data to server to process)
++ Privacy (We don't need to send sensitive user data to the server to process)
-+ Faster (Because we don't need to request the server and wait the response)
++ Low latency (Because we don't need to request the server and wait for the response)
++ Offline availability (We can use any feature without an internet connection)

 ## How to use